envoyproxy/data-plane-api/docs/root/configuration/http_filters/lua_filter.rst

   metadata:get(key)

-Gets a metadata. *key* is a string that supplies the filter key.
-Returns a table that is the representation of a *filter_metadata* entry struct.
+Gets a metadata. *key* is a string that supplies the metadata key.
+Returns the corresponding value of the given metadata key.
+The type of the value can be: *null*, *boolean*, *number*, *string* and *table*.

 __pairs()
 ^^^^^^^^^